iifl-logo

 Operating Profit Margin - - - -

-Details of any change in Current Ratio as compared to the immediately previous financial year along with a detailed explanation thereof: The Current Ratio has decreased 12.73 to 9.22 mainly due to decrease in current assets such as bank balances and increase in current liabilities
+Details of any change in Current Ratio as compared to the immediately previous financial year along with a detailed explanation thereof: The Current Ratio has reduced from 9.22 to 5.13 mainly due to decrease in current assets such as bank balances and also decrease in current liabilities such as trade payables.

 6. Finance and Accounts